w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 <a class="example-link" title="Failed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/6f9ab7a874b2d555e94957abaec5f6e908b6c206.html">Open in a new tab</a>

-An audio element that describes some of the text on the same page.
+This `audio` element describes some of the text on the same page.
 The text is not [visible][] on the page.

 ```html
 <html lang="en">